Stewart's Corral

 Please notice, how the Trifield (this is not the Ramsey Tri Field kit) demonstrates very poor sensitivity, and is therefore basically useless on the Microwave setting.
 In fact the Trifield does not Start detecting RF until 6 V/m, which is at the Top of the Acoustimeter's scale.
 The same is true of many cheap and simple 3-LED detectors that are priced under $100.

-The CORNET ED-15SA has the spectrum analysis I was looking for 5 years ago, but that capability only covers the WiFi and microwave oven part of the spectrum.
+The CORNET ED-15SA has the spectrum analysis I was looking for years ago (back in 2006), but that capability only covers the WiFi and microwave oven part of the spectrum.
 Like the other Cornet meters, it is not very sensitive in the broadband mode.
-Still very useful for identifying beacon activity.
+Still it is very useful for identifying beacon activity.
+One negative to note, is when in wide-band power (non-spectrum) mode, it does not have Max/Peak, and is stuck displaying dBm for the large font.

-The ZAP CHECKER in some instances, appears to be the best detector, but does not pick up WiFi signals until close-range, similar to most of the other meters reviewed here.
-When travelling past Gold Mtn. it picks up signals as far away as 1.5 Mi (2Km), but for some reason, the ACOUSTIMETER does not detect this one.
-This location only has a low-power FM station broadcasting from it, so it is either that or the uplink across the valley, that I can only pick up with this detector.
+The ZAP CHECKER 180 in some instances, appears to be the best detector, but does not pick up WiFi signals until close-range, similar to most of the other meters reviewed here.
+When travelling past Gold Mtn. it picks up signals as far away as 1.5 Mi (2Km), but the ACOUSTIMETER does not detect this one.
+This hilltop has a low-power FM station broadcasting from it, so it is probably that, as FM is below the 200 Mhz bottom range.
 There have been several times when testing various devices (see next page) when other meters showed little or no emissions, but the Zap Checker picked up a bubble of emissions as much as 4 feet away (mini cam plugged into external power), so as a detector, this is often quite useful.
+The display needle displays Continuous Wave or Analog type signals, and does not move for digital burst signals, so no useful numbers are available for measuring digital activity.
+Emphasizing this is a detector, not a meter.

 I have not personally reviewed the ZC190B, thus some of the above features column 1 are marked "?".
 Also, it has been 3 years since I sold my TriField, thus I have also entered a "?" for it's emissions.